att-circ-contrl/exp-utils/README.md

 * `lib-exputils-ft` --
 Field Trip utility functions that aren't general enough to migrate to LoopUtil.
+* `lib-exputils-plot` --
+Plotting functions that are used by the test and demo scripts.
+These aren't paper-quality plots; they're for testing.
 * `lib-exputils-tools` --
 Helper functions used by specific tools and scripts that aren't general enough to migrate to LoopUtil.